The Essential Guide to Abdominoplasty Hernia Repair: What You Need to Know

 A hernia develops when there is a tear in the tissue or muscle that normally encases the intestines or fatty abdominal tissue.
 This causes a lump or bulge in the abdomen or groin, which can be painful.
 The protruding intestine or fatty tissue is encased in a thin membrane that lines the body cavity.
 Certain activities can worsen a hernia, such as bending over or lifting something heavy.

 Different kinds of hernias have different causes.
-What they all share in common is that it starts with pressure on the organs or intestines.
+What they all share in common is that it starts with pressure from organs or intestines.
 Straining or lifting something heavy are two common activities that can lead to a hernia.
 While the body can normally withstand internal pressure, some patients have a weakness in the muscle or tissue that causes a break or tear.
 When this happens, the intestine or underlying fatty tissue gets pushed forward, causing a lump that is often painful.

-Hernia symptoms
+Hernia Symptoms

 Common hernia signs and symptoms include: